Arno-ATU/DPAT/README.md

 ## Development

 This project follows DevOps best practices with continuous integration and deployment.
-We maintain separate environments for development, staging, and production to ensure code quality and stability.
+Maintaining separate environments for development, staging, and production to ensure code quality and stability.

 ## Branching Strategy